IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 An example of the interactions between these domains is show below:
 ![Planning a route](images/navigation_domain-guidance-planning-a-route.svg)

-The following diagram shows a high-level overview of the architecture of guidance in TomTom IndiGO:
+The following diagram shows a high-level overview of the architecture of guidance in TomTom Digital Cockpit:

 ![Guidance high-level overview image](images/navigation_domain-guidance-high-level-overview.svg)